Frequently Asked Questions

 We anticipate selecting up to 16 people for the New York program and up to 16 people for the Washington, DC program.

-The primary criteria to be used in selection include evidence of a strong interest and commitment to the nonprofit or public-interest sectors; a current job that includes some degree of management responsibilities, including direct staff supervision; indications that the applicant will be an enthusiastic learner and contributor within the peer group; evidence of a strong work ethic; professional maturity; and high personal standards for performance.
+The primary criteria to be used in selection include evidence of a strong interest and commitment to the nonprofit or public-interest sectors; a current job that includes some degree of people management responsibilities; indications that the applicant will be an enthusiastic learner and contributor within the peer group; evidence of a strong work ethic; professional maturity; and high personal standards for performance.
 The type, visibility, and size of one’s employer is not of major importance.
-Also, to the extent possible, we aim to select a cohort that includes diversity along a number of dimensions (e.g., gender, background, race, ethnicity, industry, job function).
-In the interest of developing a diverse cohort, we generally accept only one applicant from an organization into the program and never accept more than two applicants per organization into the program; we seek to manage expectations accordingly.
+Also, to the extent possible, we aim to select a cohort that includes diversity along a number of dimensions (e.g., gender, background, race, ethnicity, sub-sector, job function).
+In the interest of developing a diverse cohort, we generally accept only one applicant from an organization into the program and never accept more than two applicants per organization into the program in the same year; we seek to manage expectations accordingly.
 Finalists will be interviewed by phone or in person.

 The Emerging Leaders program is designed to meet each participant where he or she is currently and help expand his or her skill set, sector knowledge, leadership capabilities, and professional network.
-Although participants will get exposure to local sector leaders and advisers, the program does not provide career counseling or employment leads and does not tailor the content to any particular employer’s promotion criteria.
-AlumniCorps plans to track participants career paths in the years following program participation.
+Although participants will get exposure to local sector leaders and advisers, as well as develop deep relationships with each other, the program does not provide career counseling or employment leads and does not tailor the content to any particular employer’s job promotion criteria.
+AlumniCorps tracks participants’ career paths in the years following program participation and offers various opportunities to connect with Emerging Leaders alumni and other people and resources across the broader network of AlumniCorps.
+These include professional development brown bag lunches, day-long professional development “Booster Shots,” and other opportunities to engage and collaborate with nonprofit organizations and professionals.

 Is the program open to people who are not currently working full-time in the nonprofit/public interest sector – e.g., graduate students who may volunteer at a nonprofit and/or employees of for-profit organizations that have a mission similar to that of a nonprofit but that are not 501c3s?

-An important component of the professional development involves having a workplace where one can apply the training and learning that happens in the classroom.
-Specifically, the ideal applicants will have management responsibilities in a nonprofit or public-interest organization.
-If you have a job that is “nonprofit-like,” you can explain that in your application and it will be factored into the decision.
-Full-time students are not a good fit for this program.
+No. An important component of the professional development involves having a workplace where one can begin to apply the training and learning that happens in the classroom.
+Qualified applicants will have management responsibilities in a nonprofit or public-interest organization.
+If you have a full-time job that is “nonprofit-like,” you can explain that in your application and it will be factored into the decision.
+Full-time students are not a good fit for this program..

 Our intent is to choose applicants who are confident they can participate for the full duration of the program and will have a nonprofit job for that period, where they can apply their learning.
 We ask that you be candid about any anticipated changes in your location or work.